pathminder/pathminder.github.io/_classes/inquisitor-sanctified-slayer.md

       As a standard action, the inquisitor can choose to learn a new bonus teamwork feat in place of the most recent bonus teamwork feat she has already learned.
 In effect, the inquisitor loses the bonus feat in exchange for the new one.
 She can only change the most recent teamwork feat gained.
 Whenever she gains a new teamwork feat, the previous teamwork feat becomes set and cannot be changed again.
 An inquisitor can change her most recent teamwork feat a number of times per day equal to her Wisdom modifier.

+  - name: sneak attack
+    type: Ex
+    levels: [4, 7, 10, 13, 16, 19]
+    levels_text:
+      4: +1d6
+      7: +2d6
+      10: +3d6
+      13: +4d6
+      16: +5d6
+      19: +6d6
+    text: |
+      At 4th level, if a sanctified slayer catches an opponent unable to defend itself effectively from her attack, she can strike a vital spot to deal extra damage.
+The sanctified slayer's attack deals additional damage anytime her target would be denied a Dexterity bonus to AC (whether or not the target actually has a Dexterity bonus), or when the sanctified slayer flanks her target.
+This additional damage is 1d6 at 4th level, and increases by 1d6 every 3 levels thereafter.
+Should a sanctified slayer score a critical hit with the sneak attack, this extra damage is not multiplied.
+Ranged attacks can count as sneak attacks only if the target is within 30 feet.
+With a weapon that deals nonlethal damage (such as a sap, whip, or an unarmed strike), a sanctified slayer can make a sneak attack that deals nonlethal damage instead of lethal damage.
+She cannot use a weapon that deals lethal damage to deal nonlethal damage in a sneak attack, even with the usual --4 penalty.

+      A sanctified slayer must be able to see the target well enough to pick out a vital spot and must be able to reach such a spot.
+A sanctified slayer cannot use sneak attack while striking a creature with concealment.

   - name: bane
     type: Su
     levels: [5]